n-able-consulting/cloudinyser/README.md

-Opensource project that lets your build and manage your own (bare-metal) clouds utilizing KVM and Container Virtualisation, omnipotent (the Cloud-Native way) with Desired State under Git Management and a Kubernetes Management Cluster
+Opensource project that lets your build and manage your own (bare-metal) clouds utilizing KVM and Container Virtualisation, idempotent (the Cloud-Native way) with Desired State under Git Management and a Kubernetes Management Cluster